ukhsa-collaboration/pygom/docs/md/getting_started.md

 ## Using this documentation
-This documentation is built using (JupyterBook)[https://jupyterbook.org/en/stable/intro.html].
+This documentation is built using [JupyterBook](https://jupyterbook.org/en/stable/intro.html).
 To use the contents of a notebook as a starting point for trialing or developing your own models and analyses, you can download any of the examples within this documentation by using the download icon on the desired page (located at the top right).

 ![download file](../images/download.png)

 ## Contributing to PyGOM

-Please see the (contribution guidance)[../../CONTRIBUTING.md] which outlines:
+Please see the [contribution guidance](../../CONTRIBUTING.md) which outlines:
 - required information for raising issues;
 - the process by which code contributions should be incorporated;
 - what is required by pull requests to PyGOM, including how to add to the documentation;